JamesAndersonTistel/emacs_helpers/README-jea-code-gen.md

 # jea-code-gen generate the basic outline of common code structures

-This is a tool to generate boiler plate code for various languages.
+This is a tool to generate boiler plate code snippets for various languages.

 ## turn on language
 ### python